We're going to have to wait a little longer to see Dune: Part Two

 Who joins the cast of Dune: Part Two?

-It has also been reported that Timmy’s Little Women co-star Florence Pugh has been in negotiations to play Princess Irulan, the Emperor’s daughter.
-Although the role has a seemingly minor role, only appearing towards the end of the Dune novel, she plays a much larger role in Dune Messiah and thus the third film, should it be greenlit.
+Timmy’s Little Women co-star Florence Pugh will play Princess Irulan, the Emperor’s daughter.
+Although it’s a seemingly minor role, only appearing towards the end of the Dune novel, she plays a much larger role in Dune Messiah and thus the third film, should it be greenlit.

-Additionally a casting call has been put out for Princess Irulan’s father, the mysterious Emperor of Dune’s Imperial Empire Padishah Emperor Shaddam IV.
+Additionally Princess Irulan’s father, the mysterious Emperor of Dune’s Imperial Empire Padishah Emperor Shaddam IV, will be played by Christopher Walken (Pulp Fiction).
 His political machinations were hinted at many times in the first film.
 (Fun fact: in Alejandro Jodorowsky’s ill-fated attempt to make the first Dune film in the 70s, he wanted Salvidor Dalí to play the Emperor).

 There could be a whole host of other characters introduced thanks to the novel’s time jump too… but those would spoil the plot too much to reveal just yet.